tusharsadhwani/slay-the-jokers/README.md

 - Restart Balatro.

-- The black command window should now periodically print messages saying it is uploading data.
+- After the game fully loads, the black command window should now periodically print messages saying it is uploading data.

 Done!